 “The lines of sight help create that sense of luxury, while the overall effect of the design and décor is light and bright; almost antique in style,” Dave says.

-The Vermont offers 264sqm of home, including the double garage, generous alfresco and wide front porch.
-The home is priced at $299,580 as displayed.
-There are versions of the Vermont priced from $197,690.
-A four-bedroom design is also available.
+The Vermont offers 264sqm of home, including the double garage, generous alfresco and wide front porch, and a four-bedroom design is also available.